MadhavBahl/dailyjs/day3/README.md

 ![The find helper](./cover.png)

-The `find` helper loops through an array to look for a particular element (first occurance), which passes the given criteria.
+The `find` helper loops through an array to look for a particular element (first occurrence), which passes the given criteria.

 It runs the provided function over each element, and if the particular element passes the criteria, it is returned.
 If no element found, `undefined` is returned.